w3f/General-Grants-Program/grants/speculative/PolkaHub.md

 Dmitriy is an experienced frontend developer with MSc in Computer Science and over 15 years experience, having shipped over 8 commercial projects, including those using DLT technology.
 Active participant of open-source projects and all things web3.0.

+**Dima Hursevich**
+Have more then 4 years of development expierence, including blockchain and trading projects.
+Dima's skills includes deep knowledge in Typescript, Redux, React Native.
+He was also engaged in mobile apps development, projects architecture optimization and functional updatings.
+Graduated from the Tomsk Polytechnic University, BSc Computer Science.

 ## Team Github